-- review of the adequacy, effectiveness, independence, scope and audit findings of internal and external auditors as well as Management's responses to them and the implementation of remedial actions to address such findings; - evaluation of the nature and extent of non-audit services performed by external auditors.
-In this regard, for FY23/24, MPACT paid S\$502,503 to PwC for annual audit services for the Group.
-There was no non-audit services provided by PwC in FY23/24; - review of the quality and reliability of information prepared for inclusion in financial reports; - authority to investigate any matters within its terms of reference, full access to and co-operation by Management and full discretion to invite any Director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions properly; - making recommendation to the Board on the appointment and re-appointment of external auditors; and - approval of the remuneration and terms of engagement of external auditors.
+- evaluation of the nature and extent of non-audit services performed by external auditors.
+In this regard, for FY24/25, MPACT paid S\$498,480 to PwC, of which S\$492,480 was for annual audit services for the Group and \$\$6,000 was for non-audit services for the Group rendered in relation to the pro forma financials for the divestment of Mapletree Anson; - review of the quality and reliability of information prepared for inclusion in financial reports; - authority to investigate any matters within its terms of reference, full access to and co-operation by Management and full discretion to invite any Director or executive officer to attend its meetings, and reasonable resources to enable it to discharge its functions properly; - making recommendation to the Board on the appointment and re-appointment of external auditors; and - approval of the remuneration and terms of engagement of external auditors.